IDekishaI/MovieReservation/README.md

 # Movie Reservation API
-> 🚧 **Work in Progress** — Admin features, pagination, and custom error handling coming soon.
+> 🚧 **Work in Progress** — custom exceptions, pagination, rate limiting, integration tests, and showtime cancellation with email notifications coming soon.

 A **Spring Boot REST API** for browsing movies, finding showtimes, and reserving cinema seats.
 The system handles the full reservation lifecycle — from seat locking with time-limited holds to payment confirmation — secured with **Google OAuth2 and JWT authentication**.